spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 Let's look at what this means:

 - `featureVariants.data` is the full object returned by the query named `featureVariants`.
 This is the same output we saw in the previous step, which begins: `{"data": {"featureVariants": [ ...all the listed featureVariants and their components... ]}}`
-- In order to extract the list of featureVariants we need to add `data.featureVariants` to complete the binding.
+- To extract the list of featureVariants we need to add `data.featureVariants` to complete the binding.

 <figure markdown="span">
      ![Binding the query to the table](src/binding-query-to-table.png){ .img-medium }